vmsmith/CookBook/offal_brains_lamb.md

 * 1 cup plain flour seasoned with salt & pepper
 * Vegetable oil for deep-frying
 * Lemon wedges
+* Parsley

 #### Preparation
 1. Soak the lambs’ brains in a large bowl of cold water for 1-2 hours to remove the excess blood.
 2. Carefully separate the lobes by removing the white central cortex in the middle.
+3. Slice lemon wedges.
+4. Chop the parsley.

 #### Directions